CIRCULAR RENOVATED APARTMENT BUILDING SAUE

 In the renovation of the building, insulated facade elements produced in the factory were used.
 Before installing the elements, milling of larger window openings was also carried out in some rooms.
 Facade elements are covered with painted cement fiber board and combined wooden boards.
 In the production of the elements, ventilation strips were used, which were glued together from production scraps using the finger jointing method.
 The old windows were removed and replaced with triple-glazed plastic windows that were previously installed in wooden elements at the factory.
 An external wind barrier and an internal vapor barrier tape were used for the installation of the windows.
 The element structures are designed in such a way that they can later be removed from the walls and used for the same purpose on another building or disassembled.

-Building size size: 24 apartments in the apartment building
+Building size: 24 apartments in the apartment building

 Energy class of the building: A